CATcher-org/CATcher/README.md

 |`npm run electron:linux`| Builds your application and creates an app consumable on linux system |
 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

+# Future Developments
+Here are a few suggestions that future developers can work on to improve this application!

+## Support Commenting
+Currently, the application only support 1 response for each phase.
+So a commenting section would be good to allow discussions between team members as well as between tutors and admins.

+## Poll for updates
+The state of the application is based on the initial log in in which the data will be pulled from Github.
+However, this state is not updated as the user uses the application.
+This might lead to problems where the user is shown an outdated version of an issue.

+## Add Tester's response phase (Right after the Team's Response)
+The rational for this phase is to ease the workload of tutors and admins during the evaluation phase.
+In this phase, testers who lodged the bug will be able to look at the team's response to their bug report.
+If they think that the response is unjust, they can object it.

+During the evaluation phase, the tutors and admins just need focus on those bug reports with objections.
+Those without objections will not be moderated.